Ghosts (Siobhán Donaghy album): Release and promotion

-The album was the subject of a manufacturing error just prior to its release, with Donaghy later confirming, "When Ghosts came out, it didn't go on a new release shelf in any shop because it got delivered and there'd been a mistake on the production line.
+Ghosts was released in the United Kingdom on 25 June, and peaked at number 92 on the UK Albums Chart.
+It was the subject of a manufacturing error upon release.
+Donaghy later confirmed: "When Ghosts came out, it didn't go on a new release shelf in any shop because it got delivered and there'd been a mistake on the production line.
 I've never heard the music that was on the CDs, but it wasn't my album.
 When the stores were told about it, the album was lifted off the shelves and taken back.
 By the time it was ready, a lot of the stores didn't take it back because they were pissed off."